 So the involved object, the appearing object here, which is right in front of the consciousness, the mental consciousness, is this object category.
 But that is not what is appearing.
 What is appearing is some representation which is “nothing other than a dog,” but there is a physical form that represents it.
 And the involved object would be an actual dog, an objective dog.

 So we have the category, category “dog.”
 It is metaphysical phenomenon, static.
 Through it, “nothing other than a dog” – that is what is appearing, but actually that is represented by a mental hologram.
 The category doesn’t have a shape or form.
 The category “dog” is just an abstraction.
 That doesn’t have a shape or form.
 So we have a representation, a mental hologram, of a dog.
 It is chosen from a specific dog, an involved object, and that mental hologram is also a specific object.
 These are objective things.
 And it is representing “nothing other than a dog.”
 And all these things get mixed together!

-Now there is something called an implied object (zhen-yul).
-The implied object – what is implied by my thinking of a dog?
+Now there is something called a conceptually implied object (zhen-yul).
+The conceptually implied object – what is implied by my thinking of a dog?
 What is implied by it is an actual dog.
 Zhenyul (zhen-yul) means “implied.”
 Literally it is the object that this clings to (zhen means “to cling”).
 Let’s not use “grasping,” because that’s used for “grasping for true existence,” etc. That’s another term.

 So these are categories in reference to objects.
 Then we have categories in reference to language.
 We have audio categories and meaning categories.

 So audio categories (sgra-spyi) are acoustic patterns adopted as conventions in a particular language by the members of a specific society.
 An audio category.
 I use the example “table,” but that is not so good because that’s a one syllable word in German.
 Let’s find a two syllable or three syllable word.
 Choose a two or three-syllable word.